bdarcus/courses-intro-human-geography/topics/introduction.md

 to what surrounds it.
 This gets at the distinction between _absolute location_ and _relative location_.
-Absolute location refers to an objective description of where something is that does not change depending on context; it is the same everything.
+Absolute location refers to an objective description of where something is that does not change depending on context; it is the same _everywhere_.
 The most common way we describe such locations is through _latitude_ and _longitude_.

 ![This is an image of an absolute location marker for an historical